rachel170/tp/docs/DeveloperGuide.md

         Expected: The name of deck at Index 1 is changed to Econs.

    2. Test case: `editDeckName 1 n/Singapore` <br>
         Expected: Deck name at index 1 is not changed.
-Error message is shown that the deck "Singpaore" already exists.
+Error message is shown that the deck "Singapore" already exists.

 ### Deleting a deck